Allegheny-Computer-Science-600610-25-26/ready-set-research-syllabus/cmpsc-600-fall-syllabus.md

 ### Additional Details

-- A project presentation includes the following components with the stated time limits
+- A project presentation includes the following components with these time
+limits:
     - Project presentation presentation:  10 minutes
     - Demonstration of computation artifact: 3 minutes
     - Question and answer session: 2 minutes
+    - Total time of presentation session: 15 minutes
 - Presenting students must strictly adhere to the stated time limits.
 - All students are required to attend and participate as audience members in all of project presentations.
 - Since project presentations will take place in both Alden 101 and Alden 109, approximately half of the students should attend defenses in one room and half should do the same in the other room.
 - Students must submit the first two chapters of their senior thesis document.
-  The thesis chapters are only required to adhere to those requirements that might be reasonably completed during `CMPSC 600`.
-For instance, students are not required to have a senior thesis document that meets the overall word count requirement until they have completed `CMPSC 610`.
-Students who have questions about the assessment requirements for `CMPSC 600` are encouraged to contact their first reader and the `CMPSC 600` course coordinator.
+The thesis chapters are only required to adhere to those requirements that might be reasonably completed during a `600`-level course in Computer and Information Science.
+For instance, students are not required to have a senior thesis document that meets the overall word count requirement until they have completed a `610`-level course in Computer and Information Science.
+Students who have questions about the assessment requirements for this `600`-level comprehensive project are encouraged to contact their first reader and the course coordinator.

 ### Course Schedule